Eka Yoga Institute

 a journey of growth and personal transformation.
 A broad range of powerful methods are available,

 to be implemented under the supervision of a competent teacher.

 physical exercises and conscious movements (āsana)

 sound and chanting (non-religious)

-We conduct a Teacher Training and Personal Development course in two parts:
+- 500 hours Teacher Training and Personal Development course

-Teacher trainees and committed students are assigned a mentor who will supervise their practice, guide them in their studies, and generally be there to support them in other areas of their life.
+You meet your mentor one-on-one to supervise your practice, guide you in your studies, and generally find support in other areas of your life.
 This relationship will strengthen over time and may last for many years, or even for life.